irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Stories**:

 - Literature Review:
-  - Find articles on past YouTube related projects
+  - Find articles on past YouTube related projects -- 2 point***
-  - Extract useful datasets for the current project
+  - Extract useful datasets for the current project -- 1 point ***
-  - Identify significant features in subscriber prediction or channel assessment suggested by previous research
+  - Identify significant features in subscriber prediction or channel assessment suggested by previous research --
   - Identify effective algorithms in subscriber or video view prediction
 -  EDA:
    - *Merge* multiple datasets to get a combined dataset that includes features for all variables